-Company progress on achieving its key targets are regularly communicated to investors through stock exchange announcements which can be found under the 'News and Media' section of the Company website.
-The Company retains the services of a corporate communications firm who actively engage with press, investors and analysts, as well as a Corporate Broker, to ensure shareholders understand the Company's operations and activities.
+Company progress on achieving its key targets are regularly communicated to investors through stock exchange announcements which can be found under the 'Stock Exchange Announcements' section of the Company website, as well as through regular investor webinars.
+The Company retains the services of a corporate communications firm who actively engage with press, investors and analysts, as well as a Corporate Broker, to enhance shareholder understanding of the Company's operations and activities.
 The Company will consider the use of commissioned research as a medium for shareholder education.

-The Company also utilises professional advisors such as a Broker, NOMAD, Auditor and Company Secretary to provide advice and recommendations on various shareholder considerations where relevant.
-The Company hosts a weekly conference call with all directors, our Nomad/broker, and when appropriate our corporate communications advisors.
+The Company utilises professional advisors such as a Broker, NOMAD, Legal Counsel, Auditor, Corporate Communications advisors and Company Secretary to provide advice and recommendations on various shareholder considerations where relevant.
+The Company hosts a weekly conference call with all executive directors (and at least monthly with all non-executive directors), our Nomad/broker, and when appropriate our corporate communications advisors.
 During the call any shareholder considerations identified over the course of the week can be tabled and responded to accordingly.

 The Company regards the Annual General Meeting as a good opportunity to communicate directly with shareholders via detailed presentations and an open question and answer session.
-Additionally, the Company has also commenced holding 'Webinars' as and when relevant, open to all shareholders, typically providing an investor presentation and an opportunity for Q&A with management.
+Additionally, the Company conducts 'Webinars' as and when relevant, open to all shareholders, typically providing an investor presentation and an opportunity for Q&A with management.
 The Company also undertakes investor roadshows as and when appropriate, arranged through its Broker.
 Over the past year, the Company considers that it has communicated with a significant portion of its shareholder base and has a clear understanding of shareholder expectations.
 Contact details are provided on the Company's website and within public documents should shareholders wish to communicate with the Company.